It’s the first day of spring: Here’s what that really means

 WHAT TO EXPECT NOW THAT SPRING IS HERE?

-For those north of the equator, the start of spring means daylight will start to stretch longer— with earlier sunrises and later sunsets — until the summer solstice in June.
+For those north of the equator, daylight will keep stretching longer— with earlier sunrises and later sunsets — until the summer solstice in June.
 The new season signals warmer weather, budding plants and migrating animals.

-The Southern Hemisphere will see the opposite: Days will get shorter as this half of the planet heads out of summer and into autumn.
+The Southern Hemisphere will see the opposite: Days will keep getting shorter as this half of the planet heads out of summer and into autumn.

 According to the U.S. government’s national outlook for the season, this spring is expected to bring wet weather that will continue to ease drought conditions in the western parts of the country.
 Melting snowpack may also bring flood risks in the Midwest.